Capacity Planning in Project Management – 4 Important Success Factors (with Checklist)

 For all three options, you will need an optimum database at any rate.

-One difficulty you will face time and again when communicating about the workload of the teams.
-You have to make it clear to all involved that the glass is full and nothing new can be taken on.
+There is one difficulty you will face time and again when communicating about the workload of the teams.
+You must make it clear to all involved that the glass is full and nothing new can be taken on.

-Ask this simple question: what can we remove to make room for the new?
-This will create the necessary awareness in all stakeholders.
+One trick: Ask this simple question whenever too much is expected to go into the portfolio: what can we remove to make room for the new?
+This will create the necessary awareness among all stakeholders.

 You could also ask what part of “no” they did not understand.

-But it can also help to enjoy a drink together.
+Enjoying a drink together can help as well.
 This will relieve pressure and improve the atmosphere.
-After all, there is always room for this in a glass filled with stones, pebbles and sand 😊.
+After all, there is always room for this in a glass filled with stones, pebbles and sand!

 No matter whether they are about bringing in external resources or postponing projects: the decisions remain human decisions.
 But you should always make these decisions based on the best possible data.